+What is the purpose of the navigation menu in your app?
 Product managers pay special attention to mobile navigation since the available real estate of a mobile phone screen is limited.
 Mobile navigation usually should take very little screen space and be discoverable and accessible easily.

-Navigation Menu (Hamburger Menu)
+1) Navigation Menu (Hamburger Menu)

 Navigation menus provide a large space for content in a small place with a clean and clear design.
 However, when the navigation is hidden, users are less likely to use it even though these menus are very popular.
 So, the navigation menus or hamburger menus are the least discoverable.

 Hamburger menus are traditionally placed on the left top part of the screens.
-This practice makes it harder for users to reach the icon since mobile phone sizes are getting bigger and bigger.
+This practice makes it harder for right-handed users to reach the icon since mobile phone sizes are getting bigger and bigger.

 One of the downsides of tab bars is that they have a limited capacity for content to carry.
 Generally, if you have more than five options, tab bars aren’t as effective.
-Some apps use carousels on tab bars, however, remember that out of sight, out of mind.
+Some apps use carousels on tab bars; however, remember that out of sight, out of mind.
 Especially if the options are irrelevant, it would be hard for users to find the options on a carousel tab bar.

 On tab bars, be as clear as you can with the labels and icons.
-Use familiar language and icons to ease communication and eliminate the ambiguity.
+Use familiar language and icons to ease communication and eliminate ambiguity.
 Users should be able to understand quickly where that option takes them.
 If it takes more than 5 seconds to understand the function of a particular icon, then the effectiveness of that tab is low.

 When you place a tab bar on your app, you should order the navigation to reflect the priority of the tabs.
-In its essence of the tab bar, the user is active on one of the tabs, and it should be clear and visually highlighted which one that is.
+In the essence of the tab bar, the user is active on one of the tabs, and it should be clear and visually highlighted which one that is.

-Floating Action Buttons
+3) Floating Action Buttons

 Floating action buttons (FAB) are generally shaped like a circle and not surprisingly float over the interface.
-Google says that FABs promote user action and that users understand these buttons as a wayfinding tool.
+Google says that FABs promote user action since users understand these buttons as a wayfinding tool.
 When users see an unfamiliar screen, they will use FABs to know where they are and what to do next.

 A well-functioning search feature saves users a lot of time and improves the user experience.